VLAN network segmentation and security- chapter five [updated 2021]

 Figure 5 – 1: Flat Network – Single Broadcast Domain

 Network segmentation with virtual local area networks (VLANs) creates a collection of isolated networks within the data center.
 Each network is a separate broadcast domain.
 When properly configured, VLAN segmentation severely hinders access to system attack surfaces.
 It reduces packet-sniffing capabilities and increases threat agent effort.
 Finally, authorized users only “see” the servers and other devices necessary to perform their daily tasks.

 Another advantage of segmentation is protocol separation.
 Network architects can limit certain protocols to certain segments of the enterprise.
 For example, if IPX or AppleTalk systems exist on your wire, they can each have their own VLAN in which to operate.
 This limits traffic in each VLAN to relevant packets.

-Finally, use of VLANs enables secure, flexible user mobility.
+Finally, the use of VLANs enables secure, flexible user mobility.
 For example, a user assigned to a specific VLAN will always connect to that VLAN regardless of location.
 This is particularly helpful when designing wireless constraints.
 This requires, however, that you have something like 802.1x running for port authentication.

 With 802.1x, you can use a RADIUS server and your user groups in LDAP or Windows Active Directory to assign the appropriate VLAN dynamically to the user or device.
 Otherwise, a user finding a statically configured port assigned to another VLAN can gain access simply by plugging in.
 Most wireless systems assign a VLAN by coupling it with a specific SSID.